Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 In general, with timely diagnosis and proper treatment the prognosis is favorable.
 The liver has an exceptional ability to regenerate and easily restores up to 75% of dead cells.

-An unfavorable outcome may be as a result of acute injury with a large dose of poison and a delay medical care(for example, the poison of the pale toadstool causes the first signs of poisoning to appear after the liver has been exposed to it).
+An unfavorable outcome may result from acute injury from a large dose of poison and delayed medical care(for example, the venom of the toadstool causes the first signs of poisoning to appear after the liver has been exposed to it).

-Chronic toxic hepatitis can be complicated by cirrhosis of the liver - the replacement of functional hepatocyte cells with scar tissue.
-This usually happens as a result of the constant exposure of the liver to toxins, when the poison does not allow the cells to recover normally, for example, when drinking alcohol.
+Chronic toxic hepatitis can be complicated by cirrhosis of the liver - replacement of functional hepatocyte cells with scar tissue.
+As a rule, this occurs as a result of constant exposure to toxins on the liver, when the poison prevents the cells from recovering normally, for example, when drinking alcohol.

-Toxic hepatitis - non-contagious disease liver, which occurs as a result of poisoning the body with chemicals: alcohol, drugs, plant poisons and industrial toxins.
-The disease is accompanied by pain in the right hypochondrium, nausea, indigestion, fever.
-In the treatment of toxic hepatitis, it is important to exclude the impact of the destructive factor, quickly remove the poison from the body and create favorable conditions to restore the liver.
-To do this, they take hepatoprotective drugs and follow a sparing diet.
+Toxic hepatitis - non-communicable disease liver, which occurs as a result of poisoning of the body with chemicals: alcohol, drugs, plant poisons and industrial toxins.
+The disease is accompanied by pain in the right hypochondrium, nausea, indigestion, and fever.
+When treating toxic hepatitis, it is important to exclude exposure to a destructive factor, quickly remove the poison from the body and create favorable conditions to restore the liver.
+To do this, take hepatoprotective medications and follow a gentle diet.

 The disease is not contagious, but can provoke the development serious violations.
-Therefore, it is worth considering in more detail what toxic hepatitis is, its main symptoms and treatment.
+Therefore, it is worth taking a closer look at what toxic hepatitis is, its main symptoms and treatment.

 For pathological process characterized by acute or chronic forms.

 In the first case, the toxic chemical has an affinity for hepatocytes and provokes their death after 3-4 days.
-In the absence of help, the prognosis is poor.
+Without help, the prognosis is poor.

 Chronic toxic hepatitis occurs with repeated contact with small doses of poison.
-It is possible to work with chemicals for many years before the first signs of illness appear.
+You can work with chemicals for many years before the first signs of illness appear.

 Etiological factors